nilsonholger/bvs/Readme.txt

 about these changes being lost if you use the provided update function (see UPDATING).

-To start the system with a config file (default=BVSConfig.txt), type './run' or './run $config' after building the system (type 'make').
+To start the system with a config file (default=bvs.conf), type './run' or './run $config' after building the system (type 'make').

 If you need to debug, type './run --debug ...'.